Death Note: Light Up the New World: Critical response

 Upon release, the film received a mixed reception from fans and critics alike, with praise aimed at the attempted unique and modernized take on the Death Note mythos and the performances of the cast, especially Erika Toda as Misa Amane and Nakamura Shido as Ryuk, while criticism was aimed at the rushed plot, rehashing of the original themes and elements of the previous films and the lack of the cerebral tone from the previous works.

 On Rotten Tomatoes, the film received a 40% approval rating based on 5 reviews, with an average rating of 6/10.

 Miniseries

 A three-part miniseries entitled Death Note: New Generation was announced as a part of the Death Note live-action film series.
 It bridges the 10-year gap between the previous films and the 2016 film.

+Light novel

+A light novel adaptation titled Death Note: Light Up the New World Film Novelization (映画ノベライズ デスノート Light up the NEW world) was released on October 24, 2016.
+It was written by Masatoshi Kusakabe, based on the screenplay by Katsunari Mano.
+It was published by Shueisha under its Jump J-Books imprint.